technofocus-pte/dplyadptm365cpltdepth/Labguides/Lab7/Lab7.md

 In this exercise, you will add the ability to the agent to search the web content.

-1. Open the **appPackage/declarativeAgent.json** file and add the capabilities array with the following content.
+1. Open the **appPackage/declarativeAgent.json** file, right after the end of the conversation_Starters, add a **comma** press enter, and paste the below capabilities array.

     ```
     "capabilities": [